1080p vs 1440p: Which One Is Better? & Why?

 6. Low input lag

-Although many people assume that 1080p resolution screens are more responsive than 1440p displays, there is little to no difference in latency between these two resolutions.
+Although many assume that 1080p resolution screens are more responsive than 1440p displays, there is little to no difference in latency between these two resolutions.

 7. Contrast